Dundream 5* eco retreat

 House | 4 bedrooms | sleeps 8

 Local attractions include unspoiled beaches, spectacular coastal walks, Loch Ryan for watersports and sailing, excellent local golf courses including Turnberry, quiet cycle routes and mountain biking, hill-walking in the Galloway hills and scenic river fishing.
-Sample the Scottish lowland whisky at Bladnoch distillery.
 Savour the delicious local beef, lamb , venison, seafood, cheeses and organic ice-cream.
-Unique lighthouse restaurant nearby with Blue Peter pub, also two Michelin star restaurants at Glenapp Castle and Knockinaam Lodge and the pretty village of Portpatrick with seafood restaurants and pubs where the Southern Upland walk commences.
+Visit the unique lighthouse restaurant and Blue Peter pub nearby.
+Also for foodies is the Michelin star restaurants at Glenapp Castle and Knockinaam Lodge and the pretty village of Portpatrick with seafood restaurants and pubs where the Southern Upland walk commences.

 In house holistic therapist and catering available on request.
 Bespoke packages available including golf, cycling, gourmet, holistic, wild food foraging and honeymoons.

 |Will consider||Corporate bookings, House swap, Long term lets (over 1 month), Short breaks (1-4 days)|

 |Access||Car advised, Wheelchair users|